AtB-AS/webshop/README.md

 The webshop is automatically released to staging then new changes on the master branch.
 To release to production edit the latest release version in GitHub and select _Publish release_.

 Normally we increment the minor version when releasing a new version, but if there are no visible changes and only small fixes then the patch version may be incremented.
+Bump as major version if there are any changes that require the release of webshop-backend or any other dependency.

 ## License